Government and Politics/Law, Master of Arts/Juris Doctor

 Students must apply separately to the School of Law and the Graduate Division of Arts and Sciences, normally during the senior year, and must meet all regular requirements for admission to both the School of Law and the Graduate Division of Arts and Sciences as set forth in the respective school bulletins.

 Students currently enrolled in the School of Law also may apply prior to completion of their second year of study.
 These students, however, may have to spend at least an additional semester of full-time M.A. study.
-Students currently enrolled in the Graduate Division of Arts and Sciences may also apply for this combined degree program.
+Students currently enrolled in the Graduate Division of Arts and Sciences may also apply for this dual degree program.
 The Deans of both schools must approve the course of study for all students accepted to the M.A./J.D. program.

 Government and Politics Department Contact